 Takeaway: Collecting actionable feedback using NPR and CSAT surveys for LTV boost of your business!

 Increase Average Contract Value

 Remember the formula to calculate customer lifetime value I mentioned in the beginning.
-Well, that formula says that the more your average order value or average contract value is, the higher will be its CLV!
+Well, that formula says that the more your average order value or average contract value is, the higher will be its LTV!

 The Average Contract Value (ACV) is basically how much your business makes per contract.
 Studies show that the most common annual average order value is between $25k-50k.

 So, how can you improve Customer Lifetime Value (CLV) by working on increasing your average contract value?

 - Encourage your clients to switch to a longer-term billing, say annual billing, to increase customer lifetime value (LTV).
 You can do so by swapping discounts for value-added extra subscriptions.